ninelabs/ninelabs.com/_posts/2015-05-17-post-it-process.md

 title: Post-It Process
 author: Laura Lindeman
 category: playbook
-image: //s3.amazonaws.com/ninelabs.com/post-it-wall.JPG
+image: //s3.amazonaws.com/ninelabs.com/post-it-wall.jpg
 ---
 If you walk by our office and see a wall covered in Post-It notes, odds are we're in the throes of an information logistics planning session.

-Information logistics is what we like to call it when we tackle content, UX, UI, and site architecture for a new project.
+_Information Logistics_ is what we like to call it when we tackle content, UX, UI, and site architecture for a new project.
 By taking a birds-eye view and brain dumping onto a million brightly colored little squares, we end up with a product full of intuitive connections.

 Most recently, we've been working on a refresh of our *own* website, starting with the information architecture.
 We made a list of questions a website should answer about its company: